 According to a Nerd Wallet survey, when Americans were asked what caused their debt problem, the main reasons are emergencies:

 Credit cards are the most common way I’ve seen young adults handle emergencies.
 I’m not sure if the credit card companies are teaching this, or if kids decide this for themselves.
 It’s a toxic solution to a problem that could have easily been solved with enough savings.

 10. How Student Loans Work

 Student loans are often preached like car payments as unavoidable expenses.
 Our kids need to understand how student loans work, how long it will take to pay them off, and that they aren’t a must-have in life.

 As I’ve said before, college isn’t for everyone, despite what the schools are teaching.
-But if college is for your child, student loans aren’t the only way.
+And trade schools are a real option as well.
+But if traditional college is for your child, student loans aren’t the only way.
 Scholarships, paying as they go, and the military are three great options that are overlooked by so many parents and children.